-The reindeer herder will show you the art of lassoing before it is your turn.
+The reindeer herder will also show you the art of lassoing.
 When some of the reindeer stags are caught you will assist leading them to the sled track where the reindeer will be harnessed.
-We still tame and train some of our reindeer to conserve the cultural Sámi heritage of reindeer sledding.
-And we are proud to offer you the chance of driving reindeer with a sled around a short circuit if you like.
-You can compete with other drivers or if you prefer, just have a peaceful and quiet reindeer drive through the snow-covered winter landscape.
+We still tame and train some of our reindeer to conserve the cultural Sámi heritage of reindeer sledding, and you are part of it!
+So now it is time to drive reindeer with a sled around a short track.
+You can compete with other drivers or just have a peaceful and quiet reindeer drive.

-The reindeer herder invites you to the traditional lávvu-tent where you sit on reindeer hides around a sparkling and warming fire.
-The lávvu-atmosphere opens up for talks about the Sámi people’s culture, history and way of life, both in the past and present.
-And it is now time for suovas, the Sámi signature dish, which is lightly-salted and cold-smoked sliced reindeer meat, fried over the open flames and served on gáhkku-bread with a click of lingonberry jam.
-It is eaten like a wrap and tastes best with hot, steeped coffee sipped from a guksi, a drinking cup carved from birch burl.
-On the way back to Jukkasjärvi we make a stop at our handicraft shop at Márkanbáiki where you can have a look at a range of traditional and modern Sámi arts and crafts.
-Transfer to tour start in Jukkasjärvi and back by minibus.
+After the reindeer sledding part you will be invited into a lávvu, i.e. Sámi tent, where you will sit on reindeer skins around a sparkling warming fire whilst learning more about the indigenous Sámi people’s culture, history and our modern way of life.
+You will be served the Sámi signature dish suovas, which is smoked reindeer meat, fried over the open flames and served on gáhkku-bread with a dash of lingonberry jam.
+It is eaten like a wrap and tastes best with freshly boiled coffee sipped from a guksi, a drinking cup carved from birch burl.
+On our way back we travel along the frozen river Torne.